ClevelandIII/Cosmetology/SDLCTwo.md

 - Abdi: Added ideas to Figma

 3/23/2022

--Cleveland: Added models and new ideas in Figma
+- Cleveland: Added models and new ideas in Figma
--Abdi: Added new ideas in Figma
+- Abdi: Added new ideas in Figma

+3/24/2022
+- Cleveland: Fixing errors
+- Abdi: Postman